Hughes wins Sanderson Farms with birdie on 2nd playoff hole

 Garrick Higgo of South Africa had a 68 and finished third.

-Straka finished two groups ahead of Hughes and missed birdie chances of 20 feet and 18 feet on the last two holes for a 67 to finish at 17-under 271.
+Straka took the lead by getting up-and-down for birdie on the par-5 14th and the reachable par-4 15th.
+He had to settle for pars the rest of the day.

-Hughes twice came up clutch with his putter down the stretch, even if the putts were for par.
-He was out of position on the par-5 14th, his wedge over a tree back toward the fairway came up short in a bunker, he had to lay up again and escaped with a 15-foot par putt.
+Hughes had those scoring holes still to play, and he nearly squandered the chance.
+On the 14th, he was out of position off the tee, his wedge over a tree back toward the fairway came up short in a bunker, he had to lay up again and escaped with a 15-foot par putt.

 On the closing hole, he was well left off the tee and punched under a tree and over the green against the grandstand.
-After free relief, he used putter from 100 feet away off the green with perfect pace for par.
+After free relief, he used putter from 100 feet away off the green with perfect pace to 3 feet for.

 On the first playoff hole at the 18th, Hughes came up short in a bunker with only about 15 feet from the edge of the bunker to the pin.
 He blasted out to 5 feet and made par.